michaelhettmer/react-native-pdf-fixNativeDetach-example/README.md

 Page 1 > Page 2
 ```

-Now pdf is loaded because of pageOffset property of viewpager.
+Now pdf is loaded on Page 3 because of pageOffset property of viewpager.

 ```
-> Page 2 > Page 3 > Page 2 > Page 3
+Page 2 > Page 3 > Page 2 > Page 3
 ```

 Pdf is still loaded and can be viewed again.